chiq2045/node-backend-template/README.md

 # node-backend-template
-A template to create a node backend using koa, mongodb, and graphql
+A template to create a node backend using koa, mongodb, typescript, and graphql.